Active Shooter Reported At Downtown Cincinnati Fifth Third Bank

 A witness inside the building said they heard 6 to 12 gunshots on two separate occasions and saw at least two victims.

 There are suspected to be only one active shooter, now dead after being shot by the police.
-Current possible casualties based on very early reports are 2 dead, including the shooter.
+Cincinnati police chief Eliot Isaac confirmed that there have been four casualties, including the shooter.

 A University of Cincinnati Medical Center spokeswoman told CBS affiliate WKRC-TV that four victims had been transported to the hospital.
 She did not reveal the conditions of the victims.